gunnarmorling/1brc/README.md

 If you want to use a build not available via these channels, reach out to discuss whether it can be considered.
 * No external library dependencies may be used
 * Implementations must be provided as a single source file
+* The computation must happen at application _runtime_, i.e. you cannot process the measurements file at _build time_ (for instance, when using GraalVM) and just bake the result into the binary

 ## Entering the Challenge